c-huang-tty/backup.github.io/_posts/2021-01-06-blog-post-title-from-file-name.md

 Code in this post can be found in this folder [DataSharingBetweenFiles](https://github.com/c-huang-tty/c-huang-tty.github.io/tree/main/code/cpp/DataSharing/DataSharingBetweenFiles)

 ### extern
-To share data between different files within a project, the most common way to use the `extern` declaration.
+To share data between different files within a project, the most common way to apply the `extern` declaration to global variables.

 The best pratctice is to define the global variables in source files and then use a header file to declare those global variables by `extern`.
 This can be demonstrated by `IncDec.h`, `IncDec.cpp` and main file `DataSharingBetweenFiles.cpp`.